The Golden Arrow (1962 film): Reception

 From contemporary reviews, an anonymous reviewer in the Monthly Film Bulletin noted that the special effects and trick photography were "of unusually variable quality-distinctly poor in the Egyptian city episode, though spectacular enough in the fiery cavern with the flaming men." and that "the film suffers further from a lack of dash, and from Tab Hunter's weak playing of the hero."

+Variety said the film "owing to its lack of dramatic cohesian and rather unimaginative creative approach to the wide open possibilities of special effects spectacle" was not likely to match the box office success of MGM's Captain Sinbad.
+The reviewer said "Hunter is okay but he does a lot of grinning and gaping."

 From retrospective reviews, the author of the book Il grande cinema fantasy described the film as "a typical adventure B-movie, especially interesting for its fantasy elements, which is damaged by the presence of comic elements that do not bind enough with the rest."
 The film still gained recognition for sporting particularly elaborate sets and costumes.